h-shimamoto/dpdk-ovs/docs/01_Installation.md

 Following this, it will be necessary to reboot your device.
 Please do so before continuing.

 Please note that Intel® DPDK vSwitch requires hugepages in order to run.
 If your device does not support these, Intel® DPDK vSwitch will be unable to execute.
-You can check support using the [Intel® ARK Tool][intel-ark]
+You can check support using the [Intel® ARK Tool][intel-ark].

 ### Create Required Directories